My Castle Campus©

 We got our university education in Engineering, Business Administration and Economics from National University of San Luis, University of the CEMA, State University of New York, Rensselaer Polytechnic Institute, and University Torcuato Di Tella.
 While in the USA, we worked as Research Scholars at the Wadsworth Center for the New York State Department of Health.

 Additionally, we hold studies in Music, Dance, Fine Art, Photography and Sports.
 Throughout the years we have exhibited, performed and recorded our compositions with worldwide renown artists.

 El Castillo (Spanish for The Castle) represents the culmination of this holistic background.
 In 2002 —during the worst crisis of Argentina's history—, we bought the ruins of a 19th century castle, and turned it into the first and only 5-star hotel in Argentina outside a capital city.
 Currently, El Castillo operates as a training venue for leading companies, providing them with our proprietary programs that combine scientific information and artistic activities.
-It hosts families exclusively during school breaks, and individuals during our themed programs such as both the Ballet and the History Retreats.
+It hosts families exclusively during school breaks, and individuals during our themed programs such as the Ballet Retreat.

 About the Castle as Your Campus

 At El Castillo, we personally design and deliver programs that fit your class' ultimate goals.

 - First, all programs include the exclusive use of facilities with all-inclusive services, to optimize the learning process.

 - From beginning to end, our means to better understanding is arts: we use music, dance, painting, photography, cooking, as a way of bringing up real-life work issues and therefore gathering a deeper comprehension about them.
 And yes, you and your class get to do it all: from playing the drums to handling paint brushes, to photoshoot with professional lighting equipment, to control the kitchen fires.